What are Deferred Expenses?

 - As we have already learned that prepayment of expenses is considered as an asset for reporting purposes.
 When the asset created is for less than a year, it is termed as the current assetCurrent AssetCurrent assets refer to those short-term assets which can be efficiently utilized for business operations, sold for immediate cash or liquidated within a year.
 It comprises inventory, cash, cash equivalents, marketable securities, accounts receivable, etc. and is reported as “prepaid expense.
 Similarly, when the asset created is going to last for more than one year, it is termed as a noncurrent (long-lived) assetNoncurrent (long-lived) AssetNon-current assets are long-term assets bought to use in the business, and their benefits are likely to accrue for many years.
 These Assets reveal information about the company's investing activities and can be tangible or intangible.
 Examples include property, plant, equipment, land & building, bonds and stocks, patents, trademark. and is reported as “deferred expenses.”

 Deferred Expenses Video

-This has been a guide to what is Deferred Expenses.
+This article has been a guide to what is Deferred Expenses.
 Here we discuss deferred expenses examples of House Rent Expense, Consultancy Fees, and Insurance Fees.
-Also, we discuss the differences between pre-paid expense vs deferred expense.
+Also, we discuss the differences between pre-paid expenses vs. deferred expenses.
 You may also learn more about accounting from the following recommended articles –